test-repo-billy/azure-rest-api-specs/BRANCH_INFO.md

 It differs from main as follows:

-1. It introduces a new directory:
+## 1. It introduces a new directory:

 `specification/alertsmanagement/resource-manager/Microsoft.AlertsManagement/stable/2024-05-01`

-which is a copy of;
+which is a copy of:

 `specification/alertsmanagement/resource-manager/Microsoft.AlertsManagement/stable/2023-03-01`

-2. In the new directory the following file:
+## 2. In the new directory the following file:

 `specification/alertsmanagement/resource-manager/Microsoft.AlertsManagement/stable/2024-05-01/PrometheusRuleGroups.json`

 Differs from its original.
-It has operationID:
+Its `operationId` has been changed.
+It is now:

 `"operationId": "CROSS_VER_BREAKING_CHANGE_TEST_PrometheusRuleGroups_ListBySubscription",`

-instead of:
+instead of the original:

 `"operationId": "PrometheusRuleGroups_ListBySubscription",`

-In addition, all files got their `"version"` updated to be `"2024-05-01"`.
+In addition, all files in the newly introduced directory got their `"version"` updated to be `"2024-05-01"`.

-3. The README:
+## 3. The README:

 `specification/alertsmanagement/resource-manager/readme.md`

 The default tag has been changed to `package-2024-05` and following entry was added:

-### Tag: package-2024-05
+> Tag: package-2024-05
+>

-These settings apply only when `--tag=package-2024-05` is specified on the command line.
+> These settings apply only when `--tag=package-2024-05` is specified on the command line.
+>
 > ```yaml $(tag) == 'package-2023-03'
 > input-file:
 >   - Microsoft.AlertsManagement/stable/2024-05-01/PrometheusRuleGroups.json